GScilingo/mod-random-enchants/.github/README.md

 ## Adding possible random enchantments

 Not all the possible enchantments are added in the module but you can add them if you like (or remove some of them if you don't).
-The module creates a table in `acore_world` named `item_enchantment_random_tier` where you will find entries like this
+The module creates a table in `acore_world` named `item_enchantment_random_tier` where you will find a table with this four columns

 | **Enchant ID** | **Tier** | **Class** | **exclusiveSubClass** |
 |:---:|:---:|:---:|:---:|

 Adding an enchantment is as simple as adding a new entry to the table where:
 - **Enchant ID** is the ID of the enchant to be added, it can be obtained from [this site](https://wowwiki-archive.fandom.com/wiki/EnchantId/Enchant_IDs) or by extracting the SpellItemEnchantments.dbc file.
-I've extracted the file and uploaded it to this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/18Rwvshr7yiFzUwzVudMOrgBaoGdyQdK8L3u_xEVmqLE/edit?usp=sharing) in case you're interested.
+I've extracted the file and uploaded it to this [spreadsheet](https://docs.google.com/spreadsheets/d/18Rwvshr7yiFzUwzVudMOrgBaoGdyQdK8L3u_xEVmqLE/edit?usp=sharing) in case you're interested.
 - **Tier** is an arbitrary number in the range 1-5 (inclusive), choose whatever suits the enchantment for you.
 - **Class** is a text that can be `ANY`, `WEAPON` or `ARMOR` depending if the enchantment is exclusive to a category or not.
 - **exclusiveSubClass** is a number that refers to an item subclass, it's used to be able to have random enchantments coherent with the weapon. e.g: `+3 Sword Skill` should be exclusive to swords.
 You can find the subclasses numbers [here](https://www.azerothcore.org/wiki/item_template#subclass).

+## Instalation
+The installation process is the same as any other Azerothcore module:

+1. Clone this repository in your azerothcore-woltk/modules folder and make sure the cloned folder doesn't have the `-master` suffix
+2. Compile the core
+3. You're done!

 ## TODO